Blog

 4. Conducting Regular Staff Training

 GLP emphasizes the need for trained personnel to minimize errors and maintain compliance.
-As research technologies evolve, ongoing training ensures that staff stay proficient in emerging tools and methodologies.
+As research technologies evolve, ongoing training ensures that staff stay proficient in emerging tools like AI agents and new methodologies.

 Actionable Tip: Offer specialized training programs focused on machine learning applications in materials design or data analytics, so teams can leverage advanced technologies to accelerate research and innovation.